 Kips Bay Library Free Events for Adults and Kids

-Through March at 466 3rd Avenue (at 31st Street).
+Through May at 466 3rd Avenue (at 31st Street).
 The Kips Bay Library is offering free movie screenings and language classes for adults, as well as read-alouds and movies for kids.
 Click here to view the adult calendar and the kids calendar.

 Union Square Walking Tours

 Every Saturday, 2 PM to 3:30 PM.
 Enjoy this free 90-minute walking tour that starts at the Abraham Lincoln statue by the 16th St. transverse at Union Square Park and explores the social and political history of the neighborhood.
 Reservations required for a group.
 For more information, call (212) 517-1826 or visit the website.

 Sundays at 11 AM.
 No advance registration is required for this free, year-round walking tour that starts at the southwest corner of Madison Square Park (in front of the William Seward statue) at 23rd St. and Broadway.
 For more information, visit the Flatiron/23rd Street Partnership Business Improvement District’s website.

 Every Tuesday and Thursday from 10 AM to 12 PM in Stuyvesant Square Park (17th -15th Street at 2nd Avenue) This club meets twice a week to garden in the park.
 For more information, email firstname.lastname@example.org.